-Fixed antenna systems should be recalibrated periodically in accordance with manufacturer's or accrediting authority advice.
-Typically this would be annually or following maintenance works to antenna or ground plane system or to other conducting objects, if any, in the vicinity.
+Fixed antenna systems should be recalibrated periodically referenced to a traceable standard.
+Typically this would be annually or following maintenance works to antenna or RF ground plane system or to other conducting objects, if any, in the vicinity.

 VHF and other portable antennas should also be recalibrated periodically to maintain accreditation.
 Regular inspection for mechanical damage should also be carried out with repairs and recalibration as appropriate.